 Director | Red River

 What do the classic films Scarface (1932), Twentieth Century (1934), Bringing Up Baby (1938), Only Angels Have Wings (1939), His Girl Friday (1940), Sergeant York (1941), To Have and Have Not (1944), The Big Sleep (1946), Red River (1948) Gentlemen Prefer Blondes (1953) and Rio Bravo (1959) have in...

 Joseph Henabery was born on January 15, 1888 in Omaha, Nebraska, USA.
-He was a director and actor, known for Intolerance: Love's Struggle Throughout the Ages (1916), The Birth of a Nation (1915) and The Love Trader (1930).
+He was a director and actor, known for The Birth of a Nation (1915), Intolerance: Love's Struggle Throughout the Ages (1916) and The Man from Painted Post (1917).
 He was married to Lillian Nolan and Maceal Nolan.
-He died on February 18, ...
+He died on ...

-Wallace Worsley was born on December 8, 1878 in Wappingers Falls, New York, USA as Wallace A. Worsley Sr. He was a director and actor, known for The Hunchback of Notre Dame (1923), The Ace of Hearts (1921) and A Blind Bargain (1922).
+Wallace Worsley was born on December 8, 1878 in Wappingers Falls, New York, USA as Wallace A. Worsley Sr. He was a director and actor, known for The Ace of Hearts (1921), A Blind Bargain (1922) and The Hunchback of Notre Dame (1923).
 He was married to Julia M. Taylor.
 He died on March 26, 1944 in ...

 Director | Knights of the Round Table

 After working in vaudeville, on the stage and in early movies, Richard Thorpe launched his directing career in 1923.
 After directing dozens of low-budget comedies and westerns, his talents were recognized in the mid-'30s when he went to work for MGM.
 Studio chief Louis B. Mayer valued efficiency in...